What is Book Value vs Fair Value?

 In accounting and finance, it is important to understand the differences between book value vs fair value.
 Both concepts are used in the valuation of an asset, but they refer to different aspects of an asset’s value.
 In this article, we will discuss book value vs fair value in detail and indicate their key distinctions.

 On the other hand, fair value is referred to as an estimate of the potential value of an asset.
 In other words, it is the intrinsic value of an asset.

 Book value (also known as carrying value or net asset value) is the value of an asset that is recognized on the balance sheet.
 It is determined as the cost paid for acquiring an asset minus any depreciation, amortization, or impairment costs applicable to the asset.
 The concept of book value arises from the practice of recording the assets on the balance sheet at its historical cost.

 Book value is one of the most important concepts in accounting.
-Firstly, book value determines the value of an asset recorded on a company’s balance sheet.
-Since stockholders’ equity is calculated as the difference between the assets’ and liabilities’ values, the book value is used to determine the equity value attributable to the company’s shareholders.
+Book value is the historical value of an asset on a company’s balance sheet.
+Since stockholders’ equity is calculated as the difference between the assets’ and liabilities’ values, the book value is used to determine the theoretical equity value attributable to the company’s shareholders.

-Note that the book value of assets indicates the value that shareholders would receive in case of the company’s liquidation.
-In addition, the book value is commonly utilized to demonstrate whether an asset is over- or underpriced.
-It is usually done by finding the difference between the asset’s book and market values.
+Note that the book value of assets indicates the recorded value that shareholders own in case of the company’s liquidation.
+In addition, the book value is commonly used to evaluate whether an asset is over- or underpriced by comparing the difference between the asset’s book and market values.

 What is Fair Value?